When a welding flame splashes, it often leaves welding spatter on the workpiece that must be removed, which takes time and money.

 - Production downtime

-Let’s start with the best welding equipment!
+Let’s start by discussing the best welding equipment!

 1. Ensure current stability